 - In the bowl of a stand mixer, whisk 1¼ heavy cream on high until stiff peaks form.
 Fold the heavy cream into the chocolate custard.
 Divide among the ramekins and refrigerate for about 6 hours (or overnight).

-- When ready to serve, combine the remaining tablespoon of button and the last cup of heavy cream in a stand mixer.
+- When ready to serve, combine the remaining tablespoon of sugar and the last cup of heavy cream in a stand mixer.
 Mix until stiff peaks form.
 Crumble the graham cracker with your hands and fold into the whipped cream.
 Top each ramekin with whipped cream and serve.